 It can resist changes due to warmth and high tolerance as it can tolerate almost 77 to 90 degrees Fahrenheit.
-An ideal season for its development is the start of July to mid of September.
+An ideal season for its development is the start of July to mid-September.

 A date palm tree can produce fruit within 3.5 to 5 years when the conditions are ideal, or even it can sustain the growth pattern when the temperature ranges between 90 to 95 degrees Fahrenheit.

 Their trees prefer to reproduce in warm weather or need sunny conditions.
-So you can ideally grow them in areas of warm climate that adds to their scenery when get loaded with fruit.
+So you can ideally grow them in areas of warm climate that add to their scenery when loaded with fruit.